-A student needing to master competencies included in any Module 1 through 12 will register for MATH 0891.
-The student is expected to complete a minimum of four modules in order to earn a passing grade in this course except if the student needs less than four modules.
+A student needing to master competencies included in modules 1 through 7 will register for MATH 0891.
+The student is expected to complete a minimum of four modules in order to earn a passing grade in this course.
+The student may complete all 7 modules while enrolled in MATH 0891.